pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 {% endhighlight %}
 [\[EventPublisherActor.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/actor/EventPublisherActor.scala)

-Once it pushes an event, Reactive rabbit takes care of moving it to RabbitMQ.
+Once we pass an event to `onNext` Reactive rabbit takes care of moving it to RabbitMQ.

 ## 5. Running

 Now that we have all the building blocks ready it's time to wire everything up and get it running.

 First, let's start RabbitMQ.
-We'll use a docker container to avoid the tedium of setting it up from scratch.
+I prefer to use a docker container to avoid the tedium of setting it up from scratch.

 {% highlight bash %}
 $ docker run -d -p 5672:5672 -p 15672:15672 dockerfile/rabbitmq